• Skip to primary navigation

 Biz Advice, Branding, Business + Marketing, Graphic Design, Logo Design, Logo Design + Branding, Understanding Graphic Design

-• a particular script font
+• A specific script font

-• a textured serif
+• A textured serif

-• various art mediums
+• Various art mediums

-• vivid colors palettes
+• Vivid color palettes

-“How do you want your logo to feel?”
+1. How do you want your logo to feel?

-“What does this design need to say about your business?”
+2. What should this design say about your business?

 You might also like